DaemonCores/debian-bootc/docs/justifications.md

 ### What we do

-The ISO workflow sets the environment variable `COSIGN_EXPERIMENTAL=1` before running `cosign verify`.
+The reusable ISO workflow (iso-builder.yml in DaemonCores-CI) sets the environment variable `COSIGN_EXPERIMENTAL=1` before running `cosign verify`.

 ### Why it is enabled